 CRO Agency Question #8: What is your big-picture view of conversion rate optimization?
 Where does it begin and end?

 At The Good, we believe it’s critical to not only know the path to sales, but to design the path, direct the path, and remove obstacles from it.
-Buying from you should be the easiest thing the customer has done all day.
+Creating meaningful customer experiences is the core of what we do.

 CRO Agency Question #9: What is the process you use for conversion optimization?